North Shore (Sydney)

-The North Shore is a region within Northern Sydney, in the state of New South Wales, Australia, generally referring to suburbs located on the northern side of Sydney Harbour up to Wahroonga, and suburbs between Middle Harbour and the Lane Cove River.
+The North Shore is a region within Northern Sydney, in New South Wales, Australia, generally referring to suburbs located on the northern side of Sydney Harbour up to Wahroonga, and suburbs between Middle Harbour and the Lane Cove River.
 The term "North Shore", used to describe this region of Sydney is customary, not legal or administrative, and is often subjective.

+Due to the area's greenery and manicured lawns, it has earned the nickname the 'Leafy North Shore'.

 History

-The region now referred to as the North Shore was home to a number a clans of the Eora.
+The region now referred to as the North Shore was home to a number of clans of the Eora.
 These included the Cammeraygal people whose traditional lands were located within what are now the Lower North Shore local government areas of North Sydney, Willoughby, Mosman, Manly and Warringah local government areas.
 The Cammeraygal people lived in the area until the 1820s and are recorded as being in the northern parts of the Sydney region for approximately 5,800 years.
 The Lower North Shore suburb of Cammeray takes its name from the clan, although the Cameragal clan was centred around, Kayyeemy, or Manly Cove.